Root Canal Treatment Bellingham

 Factors That Can Affect Root Canal Cost

 Until we meet you and take a look at your tooth, it’s not really possible to give you an accurate estimate for what your root canal treatment is going to cost.
-This is because there’s a wide variety of variables that affects the overall price of the procedure.
+This is because there’s a wide variety of variables that affect the overall price of the procedure.

-For one, the type of tooth being treated can affect the procedure’s complexity—molars have three tooth roots, while incisors only have one.
+For one, the type of tooth being treated can affect the procedure’s complexity.
+Molars have three tooth roots, while incisors only have one.
 Some treatments are also more complex than others due to the severity of the infection that brought you to our office in the first place.
 The more complex the treatment, the more it’s likely to cost.

-Is it Cheaper to Pull My Tooth?
+Is It Cheaper to Pull My Tooth?

 In the short term, a tooth extraction may cost less than a root canal.
 However, that’s rarely the case when the whole of the expenses are considered.